-- In the miniseries Merlin, Merlin and Arthur are attacked by creatures that Merlin calls "griffins".
+- Merlin (1998): Merlin and Arthur are attacked by creatures that Merlin calls "griffins".
 They look a little like monkeys with the patagia of a flying squirrel and the heads of hawks, and they act an awful, awful lot like the "raptors" in Jurassic Park.

 - Goldar from Mighty Morphin' Power Rangers is something of an odd example, as his leonine features include a muzzle.
 This, along with his fur colour and the shape of his forward fangs have lead some to assume he's a gorilla or wolf-man, but he is in fact an anthropomorphic griffin.
 This is backed up by his Zyuranger self being named Grifforzer.